 Thanks for PINNING!

 Let’s be baking friends!
 If you make our recipe please feel free to leave a comment on this post.
 I’m sure your experience and insights will help all our readers, and it helps me too.
-Also, if you’re on Pinterest feel free to leave a comment and photo there if you have one!
+If you’re on Pinterest feel free to leave a comment and photo there if you have one!

-- 14 tablespoons unsalted butter, room temperature
+- 14 tablespoons unsalted butter room temperature

-- 2 tablespoons cream cheese, room temperature
+- 2 tablespoons cream cheese room temperature

-- 1/2 cup powdered sugar
+- ½ cup powdered sugar (57g)

-- 1/2 teaspoon peppermint extract
+- ½ teaspoon peppermint extract

-- 1 1/2 cups unbleached all-purpose flour
+- 1 ½ cups all-purpose flour (196g)

-- 1/4 cup cornstarch
+- ¼ cup cornstarch (4 tablespoons)

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/4 teaspoon peppermint extract
+- ¼ teaspoon peppermint extract

 - 1 tablespoon milk or cream

-- crushed peppermint candies for garnish (about 1 1/2 (6-inch) candy canes)
+- crushed peppermint candies for garnish (about 2 (6-inch) candy canes)

-- To make the cookie dough:
+To prepare the cookie dough:

 - In a large mixing bowl, beat the butter and cream cheese on medium speed until creamy.
-Add 1/2 cup of powdered sugar and 1/2 teaspoon peppermint extract.
+Add ½ cup of powdered sugar and ½ teaspoon peppermint extract.
 Beat until light and fluffy.
 Scrape down the sides of the mixing bowl and blend again until incorporated.

 - In a small mixing bowl, whisk together the flour, cornstarch and salt.
 Add the flour mixture in four batches to the creamed butter mixture.
 Blend on medium-low until each addition is incorporated.
 Scrape the dough into a ball, cover the bowl with plastic wrap and refrigerate for at least 1 hour.

-- To bake the cookies, preheat oven to 350F.
-Line two baking sheets with parchment paper.
+- To bake the cookies, preheat oven to 350°F. Line two baking sheets with parchment paper.
 Scoop a level spoonful of dough using a 1-inch cookie scoop.
 Roll each into a tight ball and place two inches apart on the prepared baking sheet.
 Flatten each dough ball gently with the bottom of a small glass or measuring cup to the desired thickness.
 If the cookies are sticking to the glass, wrap the bottom of the glass in wax paper and secure with a rubber band.
-Bake for 11 to 13 minutes at 350F or until lightly browned around the edges.
+Bake for 11 to 13 minutes or until lightly browned around the edges.
 Transfer cookies to a wire rack to cool.
 Repeat using a cool baking pan until all cookies are baked.

 - Cool cookies completely before icing.
 Alternatively, you can toss the warm cookies in powdered sugar instead.

-Whisk together 1 cup of powdered sugar, 1/4 teaspoon peppermint extract and the milk.
+- Whisk together 1 cup of powdered sugar, ¼ teaspoon peppermint extract and the milk.
 Add more sugar or milk as needed to reach the desired consistency.
 Add a drop of red food color, if using, and blend well.
 Spread the icing on the cooled cookies and immediately top with the crushed peppermint candy.
 Allow the icing to fully set then store the cookies in a cool location or refrigerate for longer storage.

-Omit the salt if using salted butter
+- Omit the salt if using salted butter

 And finally, don’t miss these Peanut Butter Chocolate Meltaway Cookies perfect for the chocolate and peanut butter lover in your life!
 These light little bite-sized cookies are not too sweet and get a nice salty bite from the crushed roasted peanuts.
-Click HERE to get the recipe for Peanut Butter Chocolate Meltaway Cookies.